In This Topic

 Controlling the Vector Arrowhead Size

 The width and height of the vector arrowhead are relative to the vector length, so that shorter vectors have smaller arrowheads and longer vectors have larger arrowheads.
 The sizes are controlled through the ArrowheadSizeFactor properties.
-The MinArrowHeadSize and MaxArrowHeadSize properties can be used to set minimum and maximum sizes of the arrowhead.
+The MinArrowHeadSize and MaxArrowHeadSize properties can be used to set the minimum and maximum sizes of the arrowhead.

 Formatting Commands